Ika1009/Aj_na_Kafu_App/README.md

 ## Acknowledgments 👏

-- Heartfelt thanks to both Flutter and PHP communities for their invaluable support.
+- Heartfelt thanks to the Flutter, Firebase, and PHP communities for their invaluable support.
 - Emoji support courtesy of [Emojipedia](https://emojipedia.org/).

 Join us in revolutionizing social meetups.
 Here's to creating unforgettable moments together! 🌟✨